panda7789/docs.cs-cz/docs/csharp/language-reference/operators/bitwise-and-shift-operators.md

 ---
-title: Bitové operátory and Shift – C# referenční informace
+title: Bitwise and shift operators - C# reference
-description: Přečtěte C# si o operátorech, které provádějí bitové logické nebo posunuté operace s operandy integrálních typů. ms.date: 04/18/2019
+description: Learn about C# operators that perform bitwise logical or shift operations with operands of integral types. ms.date: 04/18/2019
 author: pkulikov
 f1_keywords: